Inverurie: Transport

 Inverurie has an hourly internal bus service as well as some out of town services, including to Aberdeen – most (but not all) are provided by Stagecoach Bluebird.
 The town lies on the A96 road and is served by Inverurie railway station on the Aberdeen to Inverness Line.
 The nearest airport is Aberdeen Airport at Dyce.
 Port Elphinstone railway station was a freight depot in Port Elphinstone; it is now disused.

+A bypass opened on 7 December 1990 and the A96 was rerouted to use the new road.

 Education

 Inverurie Academy is the main secondary school in the town.